Here are a few tips and tricks I wanted to highlight. Check out my blog for more!

 Create or Change Keystrokes for Any App

-- Go into the Apple Menu > System Settings (formerly System Preferences).
+1. Go into the Apple Menu > System Settings.

-- Choose All Applications or the specific one you want.
+6. Choose All Applications or the specific app you want.

-- Enter the Name of the menu item exactly as it appears (don't worry about the menu that it's in, just the name of the specific menu item.
+7. For Menu title type in the name of the menu item exactly as it appears (don’t worry about the menu that it’s in, just the name of the specific menu item.
 Capitalization matters and don't forget the ... at the end of many menu items.)

 One limitation is that the keystrokes can only be for menu items.
 If there’s no menu item for a feature, you can’t create a keystroke for it with this technique.